Komarulon/smrandomizer/readme.md

 - Redesign movement
 - Patience, because Gravity is probably somewhere in some dumb spot you won't like

+## Options
+- Randomizer Algorithm - Dessyreqt Original - uses Dessyreqt's algorithm for choosing which items to place where
+- Randomizer Algorithm - Komaru Progressive - uses Komaru's naive algorithm, intended to make it more likely that the item you pick up is needed for the next item.
+Very opinionated, has lots of hardcoded weighting, but, should work better for Redesign.
+"Naive" because he didn't do any research, just went and implemented an idea.
+- More Likely Early Bombs - Redesign is very difficult without bombs early on (easy to softlock!).
+This makes it more likely to get bombs earlier
+- Prevent Common Softlocks - Include a patch that prevents some easy softlocks, such as morph lock tunnels
+- Fast Fanfares - Makes it so picking up items is faster.
+This does incentivise you to pick up 2-packs of missiles more often, which may not be desired
+- Rotating Saves - When you save, it will save to the next "Samus" slot, (e.g. save in Samus A, Samus B, Samus C, then Samus A again).
+If enabled, when restarting, **make sure you select the correct file!**

 ## Redesign Randomizer history
 - Drewseph made Super Metroid: Redesign - https://drewseph.zophar.net/